riannevg/arminas-travel/_hotelposts/casona.md

 ![](/images/hotels/casonaroma/casonaroma3.jpg)

 ### Dining Options on Property
-The hotel features an inviting on-site café where guests can start their day with a delicious breakfast featuring fresh, local ingredients.
-Throughout the day, enjoy a selection of artisanal coffee, pastries, and light bites in a relaxed setting.
-For lunch and dinner, explore the many dining options available within walking distance, including local taquerias, upscale restaurants, and trendy bars, showcasing the diverse flavors of Mexican cuisine.
+The hotel features an a large variety of dining options on property.
+From the first Matcha Room in Mexico City to the famous Mexican sushi Suchi, a fusion of Japan and Mexico.
+In total 7 different outlets are found in the hotel, where guests and locals can enjoy an unique cuisine.

 ### Why We Recommend This Hotel
 - **Stylish Boutique Atmosphere:** Casona Roma blends modern comfort with historical charm, offering thoughtfully designed rooms and inviting common areas that reflect the artistic spirit of the neighborhood.